-- · Cash Flow Safety with Growth.
-We generally seek to invest in GLs that have conservative Ground Rent Coverage of 2.0x to 5.0x for the first 12 month period of the lease and that have a value of between 30% and 45% of the Combined Property Value at the commencement of the lease or acquisition date.
-The periodic contractual rental escalations and, in some cases, percentage rent participations, structured in our leases create embedded revenue growth and are intended to mitigate the effects of inflation and compensate us for the anticipated increases in land values over time.
-In addition, GLs are typically triple net structures under which we have no responsibility for development costs, capital expenditures or any property operating expenses, such as maintenance, real estate taxes and insurance.
-We believe that the stability and growth prospects of our cash flows, combined with the relative safety of our assets, offer the opportunity to generate attractive risk-adjusted returns for our stockholders. - · Opportunity for Value Accretion Through Reversion Rights Embedded in GLs.
-At the expiration or earlier termination of a typical GL, we regain possession of the land and take title to the buildings and other improvements thereon for no additional consideration.
-This reversion right creates additional potential value to our stockholders that may be realized by us at the end of the lease by entering into a new GL on then current market terms, selling the land and improvements thereon or operating the property directly and leasing the space to tenants at prevailing market rates.
-We intend to target GLs in which the initial value of the GL represents 30 to 45% of the Combined Property Value.
-The balance of the Combined Property Value is potential additional value that may revert to us at the end of the lease term, which we refer to as a value bank.
-As an example, if the initial value of a GL is equal to 35% of the Combined Property Value, the Combined Property Value balance of 65% represents potential value accretion to us upon the reversion of the property, assuming no intervening decline in the Combined Property Value.
+- Cash Flow Safety with Growth.
+We generally seek to invest in GNLs that have conservative Ground Rent Coverage of 2.0x to 5.0x for the first 12 month period of the lease and that have a value of between 30% and 45% of the Combined Property Value at the commencement of the lease or acquisition date.
+The periodic contractual rental escalations and, in some cases, percentage rent participations structured in our leases create embedded revenue growth.
+In addition, GNLs are typically triple net structures under which we have no responsibility for development costs, capital expenditures or any property operating expenses, such as maintenance, real estate taxes and insurance.
+We believe that the stability and growth prospects of our cash flows, combined with the relative safety of our assets, offer the opportunity to generate attractive risk-adjusted returns for our stockholders. - First Mover Advantage in Untapped Market.
+We believe that the market for existing GNLs is fragmented with ownership comprised primarily of high net worth individuals, pension funds, life insurance companies, estates and endowments.
+We also believe that there are significant opportunities to create and acquire GNLs outside of the existing market, because we believe we can offer attractive capital to property owners.
+As the first publicly-traded company focusing primarily on GNLs, we believe that we can offer property owners a unique opportunity to contribute their properties to a real estate focused, diversified and professionally managed company.
+In addition, we believe that our capital resources, including availability under the new \$ million revolving credit facility that we expect to obtain upon completion of this offering, and potential access to both public and private capital markets, will give us a competitive advantage when seeking to acquire and originate GNLs.